nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    *Figure 23: What the app looks like after 'start 2' command*

-Step 2: The user enters a New Teammate command such as `addteammate mn/John Ivy mg/Ivydesign98 mp/82938281 me/imjon
+Step 2: The user enters a AddPerson command such as `addteammate mn/John Ivy mg/Ivydesign98 mp/82938281 me/imjon
 @gmail.com ma/13 Cupertino Loop`.
-The command text is passed into `LogicManager` (an implementation of Logic) which passes the raw text into the `MainCatalogueParser` to validate the first command word, which in this case is `addteammate`.
+The command text is passed into `LogicManager` (an implementation of Logic) which passes the raw text into the `MainCatalogueParser` to validate the first command word, which in this case is `addperson`.
 A new instance of `TeammateCommandParser` class is then created which proceeds to parse the various fields of the command.
 Any invalid fields such as invalid field prefixes or invalid format of data would throw an exception at this stage.

-If the fields are all valid, a new `Person` object would be created in the same class and passed into the `AddTeammateCommand` class.
+If the fields are all valid, a new `Person` object would be created in the same class and passed into the `AddPersonCommand` class.

-Within the `AddTeammateCommand` class, an instance of `AddTeammateCommand` is created, along with an instance of the teammate created in the same class and this instance of `Command` is passed back to `LogicManager`.
+Within the `AddTeammateCommand` class, an instance of `AddPersonCommand` is created, along with an instance of the teammate created in the same class and this instance of `Command` is passed back to `LogicManager`.

 LogicManager then calls the method `execute` of the NewTeammateCommand which stores the teammate into the respective